-The documentation and mounting preparation works of the textile artifacts are continued at GEM-CC’s Organic lab, after which the Japanese textile experts came from Japan by mid-September to discuss the work done and the work plan for the future.
+Documentation and preparation for mounting of the textile artifacts are continued at the Organic Lab of the GEM-CC, after which the Japanese textile experts came from Japan by mid-September to discuss the work done and the work plan for the future.

 For the past two weeks, the organic lab’s team at the Grand Egyptian Museum Conservation Center (GEM-CC) has been documenting the project’s target textile artifacts.
 Everyday, several artifacts have been photographed using a documentation camera.
 This documentation is usually done before, during and after conservation to document the condition of […]

 For the past two weeks, the Organic Lab team at the Grand Egyptian Museum Conservation Center (GEM-CC) has been documenting the project’s target textile artifacts.
 Every day, several artifacts have been photographed using a documentation camera.
 This documentation is usually done before, during and after conservation to document the condition […]